Crisis and Crisis Management

 - A focus on the individual and crisis management on the individual’s own terms.

-- Network and relationship inventory for both counselors and clients.
+- Network and relationship inventory for both leaders and employees.

 - Getting out of the crisis and moving on.